aleksbalev/l2loot/README.md

 2. Select "Run as administrator"
 3. Click "Yes" when Windows asks for permission

-### The PowerShell window closes immediately
+### The terminal window closes immediately
 **Solution**:
 1. Don't double-click the .bat files
-2. Open PowerShell first, then copy and paste the commands
+2. Open terminal first, then copy and paste the commands
-3. Right-click in the L2Loot folder and select "Open PowerShell window here"
+3. Right-click in the L2Loot folder and select "Open in Terminal"

 ### "Build artifacts not found" error
 **Solutions**: